Generating naturally labeled posets through matrix extensions, order ideals and automorphism groups

 \begin{enumerate} \item \textbf{function} GenerateNLTs($n$) \item \qquad \textbf{if} $n = 0$, \textbf{then} \item \qquad \qquad \textbf{return} $\{ \{\epsilon\} \}$ \item \qquad \textbf{else} \item \qquad \qquad $R := \emptyset$ \item \qquad \qquad \textbf{for each} $T \in$ GenerateNLTs($n - 1$) \item \qquad \qquad \qquad \textbf{for each} $S \in T$ \item \qquad \qquad \qquad \qquad $R := R \cup \left\{\Grow_S(T)\right\}$ \item \qquad \qquad \textbf{return} $R$ \end{enumerate} \medbreak

-By Theorem 1.5., this algorithm can be used to generate all NLPs of size $n$ by converting an NLT $T$ into its corresponding NLP obtained by considering the join-irreducible elements of $T$.
+This algorithm can be used to generate all NL posets of size $n$ by converting an NLT $T$ into its corresponding NL poset obtained by considering the join-irreducible elements of $T$.
 Such an approach is not adapted to compute the numbers of NLTs of a given size $n$ since GenerateNLTs needs to keep in memory all NLTs of sizes $n$ or smaller. \medbreak

 However, we can use the operation $\Grow_S$ in order to propose a first/next approach which is very light in memory.
 See \cite{NW78} for a general description of first/next generation algorithms.
 For this, we need the following definitions. \medbreak